 The emphasis is on developing the skills necessary for success at postgraduate level.
-Students who complete the particular pathways within the PQP will meet the academic and English language requirements for entry into specified coursework postgraduate programs at Deakin University.
+Students who complete the particular pathways within the MQP will meet the academic and English language requirements for entry into specified coursework postgraduate programs at Deakin University.

 Fees and charges

-International tuition fees for the Postgraduate Qualifying Programs are charged on a per course basis.
+International tuition fees for the Masters Qualifying Programs are charged on a per course basis.
 Rates will be set annually and enrolled students will be invoiced at the prevailing rate.
 Invoices will be issued each trimester.